1.0 Purpose: 1.1 To lay down Standard Operating Procedure for Storage and Hold Time of Starting Material, Intermediate, and bulk products.

 5.6.4 The Hold time period of the different stages as mentioned below:

-5.6.6 If hold time of intermediate / Bulk exceeds from established hold/time.
+5.6.6 If the hold time of intermediate / Bulk exceeds from established hold/time.
 Material shall be retested again before use for every further process.
-Same shall be handled through deviation SOP.
+The same shall be handled through deviation SOP.

 5.6.7 In such cases, starting material/intermediate / Bulk Materials should be tested as per the specification before it is Released for Further Processing.
 In addition sample also will be analyzed for the Above assay and microbiological testing (As applicable).